 - Optional Information which enables us to provide you with more relevant discounts and offers – such as your interests and hobbies, and contract end dates for your utilities

-- Marketing preferences – such as which discounts and offers you want to receive information about
+- Communication preferences – such as which discounts and offers you want to receive information about

 - Accounting data – relating to the running of our business and paying taxes (partners may tell us what services and/or products you have purchased although this is often anonymised)